Yuankun-Li/PBWC-VideoManagement/README.md

     - “videomanagement | request | Can add meeting request”
     - “videomanagement | video | Can add video"
   * Committee Members (*Group must be labeled "committee_member" for web service to provide users in this group access to the full BWC footage database and all requests submitted by students and officers*):
+    - "videomanagement | committee action | Can add committee action"
+    - "videomanagement | committee action | Can change committee action"
+    - "videomanagement | committee action | Can delete committee action"
+    - “videomanagement | request | Can change meeting request”
+    - “videomanagement | request | Can delete meeting request”
+    - “videomanagement | request | Can change request”
     - “videomanagement | request | Can delete request”
-    - “videomanagement | request | Can delete meeting request”
     - “videomanagement | video | Can change video"
     - “videomanagement | video | Can delete video"